mattgoespro/hoppingmode-web-api/README.md

 ## Overview

-The **hoppingmode-web-api** project is a Docker micro-service that runs alongside **hoppingmode-web-frontend**, my Code Portfolio website.
+The **hoppingmode-web-api** project is a Docker microservice that runs alongside **hoppingmode-web-frontend**, my Code Portfolio website.

 ## Features